As you have been inactive for nearly 15 minutes you will soon be logged out of the secure area of our website. Click OK to remain logged in.

 Before investing make sure you have understood the risks relevant to the fund by reviewing our Risk Warnings section.
 Further information on the risks are contained in the fund's Key Investor Information Document, which we make available to you before you make a decision to invest, alternatively it is available on request.

-Given the combination of team experience, and the increasingly limited / poor quality of sell side coverage in UK small and mid cap universe we believe the new UCITs version of this strategy should have a high probability of maintaining the track record set by its original Cayman listed fund.
+Given the combination of team experience, and the increasingly limited / poor quality of sell side coverage in UK small and mid cap universe we believe the new UCITs version of this strategy should have a high probability of maintaining the track record set by the original Cayman registered fund.

 |High yield bonds||0|